wesleycamargo/azure-docs.pt-br/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 <properties
-   pageTitle="Configurar um gateway de VPN no Portal Clássico do Azure | Microsoft Azure" description="Este artigo conduz você pela configuração do seu gateway de VPN da rede virtual e pela alteração de um tipo de roteamento de VPN de gateway." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Configure a VPN Gateway in the Azure Classic Portal | Microsoft Azure" description="This article walks you through configuring your virtual network VPN gateway and changing a gateway VPN routing type." services="vpn-gateway" documentationCenter="na" authors="cherylmc"